Ordspilleren/esp32-linak-desk-control/README.md

 ![](./tile-card.png)

 The sit and stand heights can be configured through the UI.

+## Current issues

+For the most part, everything works as you would expect, but there are a few small issues that need to be fixed / implemented:
+- Occasionally the desk will stop mid-movement, but will resume quickly.
+    - This is most likely due to a brief failure in replying with the PBRS sequence.
+Needs to be looked into.
+- When first started, the desk won't respond to commands until the physical switch is pressed.
+    - This is most likely because the desk controller sleeps until woken up, which can only be done with a physical switch or by implementing HB04.
+    - After it has been woken up however, it will stay on while the ESP32 is running.

 # References
 - [github.com/stevew817/linak_desk](https://github.com/stevew817/linak_desk): The general approach to reading the LIN Bus frames and the schematic have been borrowed from here.